-📌 Key Takeaway: A pool route is a bundle of recurring pool-service accounts sold as one asset.
-You start collecting monthly billing from day one — no marketing, no customer-building required.
+📌 Key Takeaway: A pool route is a bundle of recurring pool-service accounts sold as one business asset.
+You start collecting monthly billing from day one, with no marketing and no customer-building from zero.

 What Is a Pool Route?

-A pool route is a pre-built book of recurring pool-cleaning accounts packaged and sold as a business asset.
-When you buy one, you inherit a specific list of homeowners or commercial properties that already pay a monthly fee for regular pool maintenance.
-From the day your accounts load, you start servicing pools and collecting the existing recurring revenue — no marketing, no sales calls, no building a customer base from zero.
+A pool route is a package of recurring pool-cleaning accounts that gets sold as a business.
+Instead of buying equipment and then hunting for customers, you buy the work itself: a defined list of homeowners or commercial properties that already pay for regular service.
+Once the accounts load, you start servicing pools and collecting monthly billing right away.

 How the Math Works

 Pool routes are priced as a multiple of monthly billing.
 If a route bills $5,000 per month and sells at a 6× multiple, the purchase price is $30,000.
-That is the number that controls everything:
+That pricing method drives the deal, the payoff period, and the comparison between sellers.

 💡 Tip: When someone quotes you a "multiplier," always ask whether it is on billed revenue or collected revenue.
 Chronic non-payers inflate the billing number but never deposit into your account.
 Reputable sellers quote on collected.